top of page

 Hi, I'm Kassandra Barry, a licensed psychotherapist and owner of Be Heard Live Well.

-I help adults heal from relationship trauma, attachment wounds, fear of abandonment, people-pleasing patterns, and the emotional aftermath of harmful or abusive relationships.
+I help adults who live in Maryland, Virginia, and DC heal from relationship trauma, attachment wounds, and fear of abandonment.
+I also address people-pleasing patterns and the emotional fallout from harmful or abusive relationships.

-If you’ve made it this far, you’ve likely experienced pain in relationships that should have felt safe.
-You might be wondering if you’ll ever fully heal — or if this is just how life will always feel.
+You might have experienced pain in relationships that should have felt safe.
+You might be wondering whether you’ll ever achieve complete healing or if this is simply how life will always feel.

 It doesn’t have to be.

-I’ve worked with many people to rebuild confidence, restore emotional safety, and create relationships that feel secure and fulfilling.
+I’ve helped many people rebuild confidence, restore emotional safety, and create secure, fulfilling relationships.

 L20250901_025_LR.jpg